SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

     // twoByTwo : Size = Size(2.0, 2.0)

-Initial values can also be provided without names, if they are listed in the same order that the properties are declared in the struct type's definition:
+Initial values can also be provided without names, if they are listed in the same order that the properties are declared in the structure type's definition:

 .. testcode:: classAndStructDefinitionSyntax